Photo: Fotolia_WavebreakMedia

 More detailed information can be found on this website in the next few weeks.

-Course is designed for: bachelor’s students in their third year or master’s students.
-Fields of study: business, computer science, sustainable science
+Course is designed for: bachelor’s students in their third year, master’s students, and graduates.

 Academic Coordinator